- Subscribe Today

 Unlike some manufacturers, Energizer didn’t make the leap to lean as a result of a burning platform.
 The company, whose history begins in 1886, was on solid financial footing at the dawn of the 21st century.
-After spinning off from Ralston Purina in 2000, its revenues, profitability and market share grew.
+After spinning off from Ralston Purina, its revenues, profitability and market share grew.
 But that didn’t mean it was satisfied or complacent.

 Predictive maintenance analyst Clyde Henry turned the plant’s oil

 drum repository into a clean, color-coded lubricant management center.

 “If you don’t change, you’ll be left behind,” says Tisone.

 Key customers such as Wal-Mart and Target continued to expect and demand more.
 Energizer’s longstanding competitors in the U.S., and emerging ones from Asia, exerted market pressure.

 At the plant level, Energizer facilities that were built in the early 1970s, such as Maryville, began to show some age.
 As a result, machinery downtime and reactive maintenance work increased.